marcuscrodriguez/dothey/readme.txt

 # Do They?

-This repository contains a web application for conducting a love questionnaire.
-The questionnaire aims to assess various aspects of romantic relationships, including behaviors, emotions, and thoughts, through a series of questions and sentiment analysis of collected quantitative and qualitative data including sentiment analysis of text responses.
+This repository contains a web application for conducting a survey.
+The questionnaire aims to assess various aspects of romantic relationships, including behaviors, emotions, and decisions/thoughts, through a series of questions and sentiment analysis of collected quantitative and qualitative data.

 ## Features